-- one used for signatures that can be validated by script operations such as OP_CHECKSIG and OP_CHECKMULTISIG as in Bitcoin; - one called JoinSplitSig which is used to sign transactions that contain at least one JoinSplit description (instantiated in §5.4.5 'Ed25519' on p.
-65); - [Sapling onward] one called SpendAuthSig which is used to sign authorizations of Spend transfers (instantiated in §5.4.6.1 'Spend Authorization Signature (Sapling)' on p.
-69); - [Sapling onward] one called BindingSig.
+- one used for signatures that can be validated by script operations such as OP_CHECKSIG and OP_CHECKMULTISIG as in Bitcoin; - one called JoinSplitSig which is used to sign transactions that contain at least one JoinSplit description (instantiated in §5.4.6 'Ed25519' on p.
+82); - [Sapling onward] one called SpendAuthSig which is used to sign authorizations of Spend transfers (instantiated in §5.4.7.1 'Spend Authorization Signature (Sapling and Orchard)' on p.
+86); - [Sapling onward] one called BindingSig.
 A Sapling binding signature is used to enforce balance of Spend transfers and Output transfers, and to prevent their replay across transactions.
-BindingSig is instantiated in §5.4.6.2 'Binding Signature (Sapling)' on p.69.
+Similarly, an Orchard binding signature is used to enforce balance of Action transfers and to prevent their replay.
+BindingSig is instantiated for both Sapling and Orchard in § 5.4.7.2 'Binding Signature (Sapling and Orchard)' on p.
+86.

 The signature scheme used in script operations is instantiated by ECDSA on the secp256k1 curve.
 JoinSplitSig is instantiated by Ed25519.
-SpendAuthSig and BindingSig are instantiated by RedDSA; on the Jubjub curve in Sapling.
+SpendAuthSig and BindingSig are instantiated by RedDSA; on the Jubjub curve in Sapling, and on the Pallas curve in Orchard.

 The following security property is needed for JoinSplitSig and BindingSig.
-Security requirements for SpendAuthSig are defined in the next section, §4.1.6.1 'Signature with Re-Randomizable Keys' on p.
-23. An additional requirement for BindingSig is defined in §4.1.6.2 'Signature with Signing Key to Validating Key Monomorphism' on p.
-24.
+Security requirements for SpendAuthSig are defined in the next section, §4.1.7.1 'Signature with Re-Randomizable Keys' on p.
+25. An additional requirement for BindingSig is defined in §4.1.7.2 'Signature with Signing Key to Validating Key Monomorphism' on p.
+26.

-Security requirement: JoinSplitSig and BindingSig must be Strongly Unforgeable under (non-adaptive) Chosen Message Attack (SU-CMA), as defined for example in [BDEHR2011, Definition 6].4 This allows an adversary to obtain signatures on chosen messages, and then requires it to be infeasible for the adversary to forge a previously unseen valid (message, signature) pair without access to the signing key.
+Security requirement: JoinSplitSig and each instantiation of BindingSig must be Strongly Unforgeable under (non-adaptive) Chosen Message Attack (SU-CMA), as defined for example in [BDEHR2011, Definition 6].5 This allows an adversary to obtain signatures on chosen messages, and then requires it to be infeasible for the adversary to forge a previously unseen valid (message, signature) pair without access to the signing key.

-• We need separate signing key generation and validating key derivation algorithms, rather than the more conventional combined key pair generation algorithm Sig.Gen : () ^R→ Sig.Private × Sig.Public, to support the key derivation in §4.2.2 'Sapling Key Components' on p.
-29.
+We need separate signing key generation and validating key derivation algorithms, rather than the more conventional combined key pair generation algorithm Sig.Gen : () ^R→ Sig.Private × Sig.Public, to support the key derivation in §4.2.2 'Sapling Key Components' on p.
+32 and in §4.2.3 'Orchard Key Components' on p.
+34.

-The definitions of schemes with additional features in §4.1.6.1 'Signature with Re-Randomizable Keys' on p.
-23 and in §4.1.6.2 'Signature with Signing Key to Validating Key Monomorphism' on p.
-24 also become simpler.
+The definitions of schemes with additional features in §4.1.7.1 'Signature with Re-Randomizable Keys' on p.
+25 and in §4.1.7.2 'Signature with Signing Key to Validating Key Monomorphism' on p.
+26 also become simpler.